Best Places To Visit In Haridwar

 Bara Bazaar

 Bara Bazaar is a bustling market area of Haridwar located right on Haridwar rail station road.
-Haridwar, being a pilgrimage destination, items needed for worshipping or puja samagri is the major type of sale-able category that one comes across here.
-However one could also pick items such as varied types of Ayurvedic medicines, milk-made sweets, Rudraksh beads, handicrafts, Digestive powders or churans from the Bara Bazaar of Haridwar.
+Haridwar, being a pilgrimage destination, offers a variety of items needed for worship or puja samagri, which is the major category of goods here.
+However, one can also shop for Ayurvedic medicines, milk-based sweets, Rudraksha beads, handicrafts, and digestive powders (churans) from the vibrant Bara Bazaar.

 Patanjali Yog Peeth